-Over-loading of the PRO-Verter can occur under the following conditions:
+Over loading of the System can occur under the following conditions:

-- Load AC power demand is greater than the inverter's rated output - Load AC power demand is greater than the connected AC source (generator or grid-utility) - Load AC power demand is greater than the AC INPUT setting, which may cause the PRO-Verter to disconnect from the AC source when in pass-through (charging) mode - Load AC power demand is greater than the output of the connected AC source (generator or grid utility) causing it to shut down
+- Load AC power demand is greater than the inverter's rated output. - Load AC and DC power demand is greater than the connected AC source (generator or grid utility). - Load AC power demand is greater than the AC INPUT setting, which may cause the PRO-Verter to disconnect from the AC source when in pass-through (charging) mode. - Load AC and DC power demand is greater than the output of the connected AC source (generator or grid utility), causing it to shut down.

-In each of these scenarios, the solution only requires a reduction in the Load AC demand.
-Use the AC METERS to confirm the load is reduced to prescribed levels and proceed with normal operation.
+In each of these scenarios, the solution is simply a reduction in the total load demand (AC and DC).
+Use the AC and DC METERS to confirm the load is reduced to prescribed levels and proceed with normal operation.

-Load Support
+Load Support (If Equipped)